Gigantoherceg/Portfolio/cv/README.md

 # Project Title

-An introductory page.
-This is the first full page I've made of myself.
+This is a simple CV.

 ## Built With